fkie-cad/Logprep/doc/source/installation.rst

 logprep:py3.11-v19.0.0

-To download (pull) these Images an OCI compliant Puller (in this example Docker) can be used like this
+To download (pull) these images an OCI compliant puller (like docker) can be used like this

 .. code-block:: bash